alcmoraes/digitalforce/README.md

 Features include:

+* Create, Edit, Update and Destroy Contacts/Accounts from Salesforce direct from your rails application
-* Synchronize Contacts and Accounts from Salesforce with your database and vice versa
+* Synchronize Contacts and Accounts from Salesforce with your database and vice versa (next release)

 ## Installation